AG7GN/images/README-adjust_audio_levels.md

 __IMPORTANT__: While in the __Audio Device Settings__ app, __*DO NOT*__ click the __Make Default__ button!
 That makes the Fe-Pi your default audio interface, which you do not want to do.
 1. Click __Raspberry > Hamradio > Audio Device Settings__.
 1. Select __Fe-Pi Audio__ from __Sound card:__ the drop-down.
 1. Select the __Playback__ tab and adjust __Lineout__ to 100% (all the way to the top).
 Adjust the PCM so it's about 80% of the way to the top.
-Note that you can click the button with the chain links so you can independently adjust the left channel (left radio) and right channel (right radio) TX levels.
+Note that you can click the button with the __chain links__ so you can independently adjust the left channel (left radio) and right channel (right radio) TX levels.
 1. Click the __Switches__ tab and check the __Capture Attenuate Switch (-6dB)__.
 1. Click the __Capture__ tab.
-Adjust the __Capture__ setting so it's about 10% of the way up from the bottom.
-Again, click the button with the chain links so you can independently adjust the left channel (left radio) and right channel (right radio) RX levels.
+Adjust the __Capture__ setting so no more than 10% of the way up from the bottom.
+Again, click the button with the __chain links__ so you can independently adjust the left channel (left radio) and right channel (right radio) RX levels.
 1. Click __OK__ when done.

 	Alternatively, all of these audio settings can be done in a Terminal window as well.
 Open a terminal and run: